- 5 days dogsledding

 Thermal Arctic suit and boots throughout

-For the first and last nights we are accommodated in 2-3 person rooms in comfortable log cabins near Harrivina.
-During the expedition we stay in a variety of simple dormitory style accommodation with maximum 8 persons per room.
-Each cabin also features a sauna.
-The facilities can be quite simple but cosy with all huts heated by a wood-burning stove
+For the first and last nights we stay in 2-3 person rooms in comfortable log cabins near Harriniva.
+During the expedition we stay in simple dormitory style accommodation with maximum 8 persons per room.
+Each cabin also features a sauna to relax in after a long day of mushing.
+Facilities can be simple but cosy with all huts heated by a wood-burning stove.

 All breakfasts, 6 lunches and 6 dinners included.

 General Notes on Dogsledding Dogsledders are given 4-6 dogs, depending on the snow conditions and weight of the driver.
 The dogs are normally Siberian huskies - recognisable by their bushy coats, they are an energetic and active breed.
 Traditionally they have served as companions or sled dogs and have a strong sense of gentleness and devotion.
 Each morning, before the start, the dogs are wild with excitement as they look forward to the day's running.
 As soon as we release the brakes the dogs go silent, happy to be on the move.
 To start there is no need to yell 'mush' (from the French word marche), just release the foot-brake and you're off.
 To stop, use the foot-brake on the sled, and then fix your sled to a tree or the ground with a rope and hook device.